Specifying Directory Permissions

 - The Crowd application is not bound by application-level permissions, because any user who could log into the Crowd application could change the application-level permissions for the Crowd application anyway.

-Below, we tell you about directory-level permissions.
 You can also read more about application-level directory permissions.

 Allows applications to add groups to the directory.